-By creating a cohesive classroom culture, where student are responsive to change, self-0authority, responsibility and accountability can be woven into an applied to everyday classroom life.
+By creating a cohesive classroom culture where student are responsive to change, self-authority, responsibility and accountability can be woven in and applied to everyday classroom life.

-When students learn no just WHAT to think but HOW to think they are empowered to:
+When students learn not just WHAT to think but HOW to think they are empowered to:

 - See more choices